 Edit the landscape to simulate treatment scenarios

-Next, move to the Edit Landscape tab, where you'll select a Default Fuels Treatment rule, and apply it to the AOI to simulate a thin and pile burn.
-This will create a version of your landscape with edits applied to your areas of interest.
+Next, move to the Edit Landscape tab where you'll create and apply a set of edit rules to the AOI to simulate a thin and pile burn.
 Later you will see how this proposed treatment affects fire behavior.
-To create the edited landscape: